AlexanderWagnerDev/wp-darkadmin-plugin/README.md

 - Auto Dark Mode: dynamically darkens bright plugin backgrounds not covered by the stylesheet
 - Preset Themes: choose between Default (WP 6.x) and Modern (WP 7.0) color palettes
 - Per-user Dark Mode access control (Include / Exclude) with empty-state UI when no non-admin users exist
+- Excluded Pages: specify admin pages where dark mode should not be applied

 ## Screenshots